Ch1ldKing/Notes/智慧MBSE/sysml开发文档.md

 * Banks have a composite relationship with their branches, indicating that a branch cannot exist without being part of a bank.

 * Branches have composite relationships with their clients and managers.
 This ensures that the existence of these entities is tied to the branch.
-*
-## Question

-Develop a Sysml Block Definition Diagram with the structure of such a system, with all the elements mentioned above, the relationships between them, and all required integrity constraints.
 ...
 ```
 And the output is in a json format